Eight Pillars: Buzhou Mountain

 Buzhou was the defective mountain pillar.
-Having been damaged by Gonggong, it no longer separated the Earth and the Heaven for the proper distance.
+Having been damaged by Gonggong when he smashed his head into it (Tian, Zhaoyuan 2020: 8-10), it no longer separated the Earth and the Heaven for the proper distance.
 Bu-zhou was the northwest one (Hawkes, 1985 (2011): 94–95, 135–136, 323).
+It was said that after Heaven fell to the northwest, the starts, sun, and moon followed.
+And with this the Earth started to lean to the east (Tian, Zhaoyuan 2020: 8-10).

 Kunlun

 Kunlun Mountain has been described in various texts, as well as being depicted in art.
 Sometimes Kunlun appears as a pillar of the sky (or earth), sometimes appearing as being composed of multiple tiers (Yang 2005: 160), with the commonality of "mystery, grandeur, or magnificence" being emphasized in the mythological descriptions.
 The base of the Kunlun Mountain is said to penetrate as far into the earth, as its above-ground part proceeds towards the sky (Christie1968: 74).
 As the mythology related to the Kunlun developed, it became influenced by the later introduction of ideas about an axis mundi from the cosmology of India.
 The Kunlun became identified with (or took on the attributes of) Mount Sumeru.
 Another historical development in the mythology of Kunlun, (again with Indian influence) was that rather than just being the source of the Yellow River, Kunlun began to be considered to be the source of four major rivers flowing to the four quarters of the compass (Christie 1968:74).